UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   1) Keymap/layer switches
   2) Macros
   3) Keystrokes and mouse actions
-  This allows the user to trigger chorded shortcuts in arbitrary ordrer (all at the "same" time).
-E.g., if `A+Ctrl` is pressed instead of `Ctrl+A`, keyboard will still send `Ctrl+A` if the two key presses follow within the specified time.
+  This allows the user to trigger chorded shortcuts in an arbitrary order (all at the "same" time).
+E.g., if `A+Ctrl` is pressed instead of `Ctrl+A`, the keyboard will still send `Ctrl+A` if the two key presses follow within the specified time.
-- `set autoShiftDelay 0 | <time in ms (INT)>` If nonzero, autoshift feature is turned on.
-This adds shift to a scancode when the key is held for at least `autoShiftDelay` ms. (E.g., tapping a results in 'a', pressing 'a' for a little bit longer results in 'A'.)
+- `set autoShiftDelay 0 | <time in ms (INT)>` If nonzero, the autoshift feature is turned on.
+This adds shift to a scancode when the key is held for at least `autoShiftDelay` ms. (E.g., tapping 'a' results in 'a', pressing 'a' for a little bit longer results in 'A'.)
 - `set debounceDelay <time in ms, at most 250>` prevents key state from changing for some time after every state change.
 This is needed because contacts of mechanical switches can bounce after contact and therefore change state multiple times in span of a few milliseconds.
 Official firmware debounce time is 50 ms for both press and release.
 Recommended value is 10-50, default is 50.
 - `set doubletapTimeout <time in ms, at most 65535>` controls doubletap timeouts for both layer switchers and for the `ifDoubletap` condition.
 - `set keystrokeDelay <time in ms, at most 65535>` allows slowing down keyboard output.
 This is handy for lousily written RDP clients and other software which just scans keys once a while and processes them in wrong order if multiple keys have been pressed inbetween.
 In more detail, this setting adds a delay whenever a basic usb report is sent.
 During this delay, key matrix is still scanned and keys are debounced, but instead of activating, the keys are added into a queue to be replayed later.
 Recommended value is 10 if you have issues with RDP missing modifier keys, 0 otherwise.
 - `set autoRepeatDelay <time in ms, at most 65535>` and `set autoRepeatRate <time in ms, at most 65535>` allows you to set the initial delay (default: 500 ms) and the repeat delay (default: 50 ms) when using `autoRepeat`.
 When you run the command `autoRepeat <command>`, the `<command>` is first run without delay.
 Then, it will waits `autoRepeatDelay` amount of time before running `<command>` again.
 Then and thereafter, it will waits `autoRepeatRate` amount of time before repeating `<command>` again.
 This is consistent with typical OS keyrepeat feature.
-- `set oneShotTimeout <time in ms, at most 65535>` sets timeout for `oneShot` modifier.
+- `set oneShotTimeout <time in ms, at most 65535>` sets the timeout for `oneShot` modifier.
 Zero means infinite.
-- `set mouseKeys.{move|scroll}.{...} INT` please refer to Agent for more details
+- `set mouseKeys.{move|scroll}.{...} INT` please refer to Agent for more details.
-  - `initialSpeed` - the speed that is active when key is pressed
+  - `initialSpeed` - the speed that is active when the key is pressed.
-  - `initialAcceleration,baseSpeed` - when mouse key is held, speed increases until it reaches baseSpeed
+  - `initialAcceleration,baseSpeed` - when the mouse key is held, speed increases until it reaches baseSpeed.
-  - `deceleratedSpeed` - speed as affected by deceleration modifier
+  - `deceleratedSpeed` - speed as affected by deceleration modifier.
-  - `acceleratedSpeed` - speed as affected by acceleration modifier
+  - `acceleratedSpeed` - speed as affected by acceleration modifier.
-  - `axisSkew` - axis skew multiplies horizontal axis and divides vertical.
-Default value is 1.0, reasonable between 0.5-2.0 Useful for very niche usecases.
+  - `axisSkew` - axis skew multiplies the horizontal axis and divides the vertical axis.
+The default value is 1.0, a reasonable value is between 0.5-2.0 Useful for very niche use cases.
 - `set module.MODULEID.{baseSpeed|speed|xceleration}` modifies speed characteristics of right side modules.

     Simply speaking, `xceleration` increases sensitivity at high speeds, while decreasing sensitivity at low speeds.
 Furthermore, `speed` controls contribution of the acceleration formula.
 The `baseSpeed` can be used to offset the low-speed-sensitivity-decrease effect by making some raw input be applied directlo to the output.